neuralmagic/guidellm/DEVELOPING.md

 ```

 With that configuration set you can load parameters to `LoggingSettings()` by using environment variables.
 Just run `export GUIDELLM__LOGGING__DISABLED=true` or `export GUIDELLM__LOGGING__NESTED=another_value` respectfully.
 The nesting delimiter is `__`

+## Contact and Support

+If you need help or have any questions, please open an issue on GitHub or contact us at support@neuralmagic.com.